Skip to content

 You can set it back to normal with the following command:

-defaults delete com.apple.screencapture disable-shadow && killall SystemUIServer
+defaults delete com.apple.screencapture disable-shadow && killall SystemUIServer.

-2. Ted Mielczarek | July 18, 2008 at 8:35 am | Permalink
+1. Ted Mielczarek July 18, 2008 / 8:35 am

 I actually like the shadow.
 I don’t know why, but it makes screenshots look a little nicer to me.

-3. Dennis - Payday Loans | January 19, 2009 at 4:44 pm | Permalink
+2. Dennis - Payday Loans January 19, 2009 / 4:44 pm

 Thanks a lot.
 I’ve been looking for this solution for a long time.

-4. Heiko Behrens | July 6, 2009 at 7:33 pm | Permalink
+3. Heiko Behrens July 6, 2009 / 7:33 pm

 Thank you.
 I was looking for this to produce screenshots of an print article.